riti1302/OCR-correction/README.md

  ### Training and Testing

- Training and Prediction can be run from the (SpellCheck)[SpellCheck.ipynb].
+ Training and Prediction can be run from the `SpellCheck.ipynb`

  ### Contributions